AdaCore/training_material/courses/ada_essentials/130_program_structure/06-private_children.rst

 * Circular :ada:`limited with` clauses allowed
 * A public unit can :ada:`with` a private unit
-* With-ed unit only visible in the private part
+* With-ed unit only visible in the private section

 .. code:: Ada